Holographic solutions from 5D $SO(2)\times ISO(3)$ $N=4$ gauged supergravity: Supersymmetric black strings

 Finally, we can determine the central charge of the dual two-dimensional SCFT

 with $\tilde{g}$ and $\hat{g}$ denoting the genera of $\tilde{H}^2$ and $\Sigma$, respectively.
 For the $AdS_3\times H^2$ fixed point given above, we find

 By turning on scalar fields from vector multiplets, we obtain black string solutions that are not solutions of pure $N=4$ gauged supergravity although the $AdS_3\times H^2$ fixed point is the solution of both pure and matter-coupled $N=4$ gauged supergravities.
-The numerical analysis shows that there exist solutions describing holographic RG flows from the non-conformal $N=2$ SYM phase of the $N=2$ SCFT to the $N=(2,2)$ SCFT in two dimensions.
+The numerical analysis shows that there exist solutions describing holographic RG flows from a domain wall, dual to an $N=2$ non-conformal phase of the $N=2$ SCFT, to the $N=(2,2)$ SCFT in two dimensions.
 An example of these solutions is shown by the green line in figure \ref{fig51}.
 By tuning the boundary condition very close to the $AdS_3\times H^2$ fixed point, we also find solutions interpolating between domain wall and $AdS_3\times H^2$ fixed point with an intermediate $AdS_5$ geometry.
-These solutions describe RG flows from $N=2$ SYM to $N=2$ SCFT in four dimensions and then to $N=(2,2)$ SCFT in two dimensions.
+These solutions would holographically describe RG flows from $N=2$ four-dimensional field theory obtained from M5-branes wrapped on $H^2$ to $N=2$ SCFT in four dimensions and then to $N=(2,2)$ SCFT in two dimensions.
 An example of these solutions is shown by the blue line in figure \ref{fig51}.
-Both of types of these solutions shown in figure \ref{fig51} also descibe black strings in asymptotically domain wall space-time.
+Both types of these solutions shown in figure \ref{fig51} also describe black strings in asymptotically domain wall space-time.